geoalgo/slurmpilot/README.md

 **Why SSH and not a cluster login node?**

 A typical workflow involves SSHing to a login node and calling sbatch there.
 Slurmpilot automates this so you can manage multiple clusters without ever leaving your local machine.
+You can also run directly on a login node by using `cluster="local"`.

 **Why not Docker?**